gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 # SCTP API Consideration {#api-considerations}

-   DTLS/SCTP needs certain functionality on the API that the SCTP implementation provide to the ULP to function optimally.
+   DTLS/SCTP needs certain functionality on the API that the SCTP implementation provides to the ULP to function optimally.
 A DTLS/SCTP implementation will need to provide its own API to the ULP, while itself using the SCTP API.
 This discussion is focused on the needed functionality on the SCTP API.